Medical Malpractice Attorney Orange County

 California has specific rules regarding when you can file a medical malpractice claim.
 For example, if you want to file a medical malpractice lawsuit against a doctor or hospital, you must file one year from the date you should have known about the injury or three years from the actual date of the injury (whichever is earlier).

 This means if you want to collect for any injuries or damages that happened outside of those timeframes, your case may be dismissed immediately as being time-barred.
-Meet with your medical malpractice lawyer in Orange County as soon as possible after you are hurt.
+Meet with medical malpractice attorney Orange County as soon as possible after you are hurt.

 Pure Comparative Negligence Laws